Friends of Aileu news and events

 Great food by Sabores de Timor and great music from the East Timorese Students Association band, Paulie Stewart and Fablice, a Burundi-born Melbourne rapper who recently performed in Timor-Leste with Paulie.

 The 2016 Meadow Heights dinner is planned for the first Friday in November.
-For details of the monthly METAC dinners, usually held at The Factory, Belgium Avenue, Richmond, contact METAC or see the METAC Facebook page.
+For details of the monthly METAC dinners, usually held at The Factory, Belgium Avenue, Richmond, see the METAC Facebook page.

 Friends of Aileu Annual Trivia Night